Programming

 As a complete beginner, you can write a Python program in less than 20 minutes that reminds you to take a break every two hours.

-A great way to learn the very basics is by working through a free beginner course like Automate the boring stuff with Python by Al Seigart.
+A great way to learn the very basics is by working through a free beginner course like Automate the Boring Stuff with Python by Al Seigart.

-- Udacity’s Intro to Computer Science
+- Udacity’s Intro to Theoretical Computer Science

 - MIT’s Introduction to Computer Science and Programming